hendenburg/Streamira/README.md

 ## Footnotes

 1. Streamira can be utilized for podcasts as well as other audio files, but it will primarily be utilized for music.
+2. Of course, if there are backups and duplicates, it will be the daemons job to turn to these for fixes.
+The goal is for the daemon to be as independant and self-healing as possible.

 ## Liscensure
 Under the [AGPL](https://www.gnu.org/licenses/agpl-3.0)